Ashcombe House, East Sussex

 Ashcombe House is a country house in St Ann Without, Lewes District in East Sussex.
 It is a Grade II* listed building.

-It is co-owned with and faced by a once appurtenant (serving) Round House or Toll House, which is at Grade II, the lowest category of national listing.
 The L-shaped two-storey house with "grey headers with dressings, quoins and [a] modillion cornice of red brick" dates to the 18th century, when it served as a farmhouse.
 It was acquired by the University of Sussex in 1963 and was as its Vice-Chancellor's official residence until 1981.
+It is now owned by the Woodburn family who until June 2024 were antique dealers specialising in rare and precious clocks.